 Consideration of JCPAA reports

 The process for entities to address JCPAA reports was agreed by the Department of the Prime Minister and Cabinet (PM&C) and the JCPAA and is outlined in the following guide.
-This guide includes an Executive Minute template to assist entities to prepare responses to administrative recommendations.
+The guide includes an executive minute template to assist entities to prepare responses to administrative recommendations.